AtlantaTeam/pocket-tanks/README.md

 ## Design
 ### [Open in Figma](https://www.figma.com/file/VQfJFBznJXtKE6i0qTMfLe/Layout?node-id=0%3A1)

-## Installation
+## Pre-Requisites
 Make sure you have docker and docker-compose installed.

 Create environment files at stage/env/dev.env and deploy_files/env/prod.env .
 You can use stage/dev.env.example file as an example.
+For Google OAuth and Yandex OAuth to work you need to set this env variables with values given after registering app in Google and Yandex:
+- GOOGLE_CLIENT_ID
+- GOOGLE_CLIENT_SECRET
+- YANDEX_CLIENT_ID
+- YANDEX_CLIENT_SECRET

+## Installation
 <a name="install"></a>
 <a name="installstart"></a>
 ```sh